project-zot/project-zot.github.io/docs/articles/monitoring.md

 > The zxp module does not have Prometheus integration.
 >
 > The zxp module is not needed with a full zot image.

-## Benchmarking zot with zb

-The [zot project](https://github.com/project-zot/zot) includes the `zb` tool, which allows you to benchmark a zot registry or any other container image registry that conforms to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec) published by the Open Container Initiative (OCI).

-The `zb` tool is useful for benchmarking zot registry workloads in scenarios such as the following:

--   comparing configuration changes

--   comparing software versions

--   comparing hardware/deployment environments

--   comparing with other registries

-For detailed information about benchmarking with `zb`, see [Benchmarking zot with zb](../articles/benchmarking-with-zb.md).